Policies

 Publication costs

-• If it is an article supported by a research grant, or similar, the invoice will be paid in full by the body supporting the research.
+- If it is an article supported by a research grant, or similar, the invoice will be paid in full by the body supporting the research.
+The total cost will generally depend on the number of words translated.
+If this institution has an accredited professional translation service, translations carried out by the funding body will also be accepted.

-• If it is an independent article, the author must pay the maximum amount of 400 euros VAT 21% included, and the journal will be responsible for the rest of the cost of the translation.
+- In the case of an article without research or publication support, the author will pay the maximum amount of 400 euros (including 21% VAT), and the journal will be responsible for the rest of the quoted translation costs, which will depend on the number of words translated.

 Digital preservation